oasci/pitt-biosc1540-2025s/content/lectures/13B/index.md

     <b>Date:</b> Apr 10, 2025
 </p>

-Today, you’ll step into the role of a computational chemist tasked with helping experimental collaborators prioritize which compounds to test next.
+Today, you will step into the role of a computational chemist tasked with helping experimental collaborators prioritize which compounds to test next.
-You’ll work with molecular structures, compute structural similarity using extended-connectivity fingerprints (ECFP), and rank molecules based on their similarity to known actives.
+First, you should go through the [RDKit tutorial](./rdkit-tut.ipynb) and then work on the TopHat worksheet once you are comfortable with the concepts.